jojo2357/kiwix-zim-updater/README.md

 ### Special Note 2

-Now only creates one log file: `downloads.log` for the following reasons:
+Creates `downloads.log` for the following reasons:

 1. History of what was done.
 Just good to have.
 2. Because downloads can take a really long time, if you were to run this script in the background, you'd have no real way of monitoring the status of any downloads it may be running... `download.log` can be monitored for real-time status of any downloads taking place.
 You could use a very simple `tail -f download.log` to watch those download stats in real-time from outside of the script.